karashiiro/node-zanarkand-proto/README.md

 # node-machina-ffxiv
-A WIP Node.js wrapper for revahn's [Machina](https://github.com/ravahn/machina) network capture library.
+A WIP Node.js wrapper for acchan's [Zanarkand](https://github.com/ayyaruq/zanarkand) network capture library.

 Many features are unimplemented, and chat-related messages aren't completely working, but besides that what is implemented is probably usable.